 FreeScoresAndMore has been delivering credit monitoring services for a long time and has assembled an impressive array of benefits and features.
 This service particularly shines by updating your three-bureau credit scores and reports monthly, which is more often than its closest competition, for just $14.99/month.
 FreeScoresAndMore.com doesn't just stop with credit data, though.
 It includes a wide array of information, financial calculators and identity theft protection features.
-FreeScoresAndMore.com lets you try all of this with their 30-day free trial.
+FreeScoresAndMore.com lets you try all of this with its 30-day free trial.
 With its three-bureau credit report, free scores from all three bureaus, monthly score and report updates, three-bureau monitoring and affordable ongoing monthly price of $14.99/month, FreeScoresAndMore.com is second to none for monitoring your credit.

 FreeScoresAndMore.com employs some extra security in order to access your instant credit information after signup, which can be a bit of a pain.
-We had to call their customer support center to further confirm our identity, but this was pretty fast with their helpful representative.
+We had to call its customer support center to further confirm our identity, but this was pretty fast with a helpful representative.
 On the positive side, however, FreeScoresAndMore.com goes to great lengths during the sign-up process to be very clear about what you are committing to and what you are receiving.

 You can instantly activate your three-bureau credit monitoring and get access to your three-bureau credit report and all three credit scores.
 FreeScoresAndMore.com updates your reports and scores monthly so you always have the most current data.
 This is more frequently than any other credit monitoring service in this price range and is a great benefit.
 The credit scores you receive are based on the CreditXpert scoring system.
 While this isn't exactly the same as FICO, the most popular credit scoring formula, in our testing when we cross-referenced our credit scores from FreeScoresAndMore.com with our actual FICO scores, they were virtually identical.